yashy3nugu/candyhouse/README.md

 ### 🚢 Option 2: Full Kubernetes Simulation

-**Complete production simulation with auto-scaling (6-8GB RAM)**
+**Full Kubernetes deployment with auto-scaling (6-8GB RAM)**

-Follow the [Deployment with Minikube](#-deployment-with-minikube) section above for the full Kubernetes experience with Helm charts.
+Follow the [Deployment with Minikube](#-deployment-with-minikube) section above for the complete Kubernetes setup with Helm charts.

 ### 🧪 Testing & Quality
 ```bash